 The effect of neuromodulation on pregnancy is largely unknown.
-Therefore, it is advised that you must have your device turned off by the hospital if you are planning to start a family or as soon as you know you are pregnant.
+Therefore, you are advised to have your device turned off by the hospital if you are planning to start a family or as soon as you know you are pregnant.
 Having a neuromodulator does not mean that you need to have an elective caesarean section.
 It is best left to the obstetrician to decide if you need one.